hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

 We process personal data under the following lawful bases:

-* **Contract:** processing selected text is necessary to provide the core SnapFix functionality you request.
+* **Contract:** processing selected text is necessary to provide the core flickfix functionality you request.
 * **Legitimate interests:** limited diagnostics and security measures (for example, preventing abuse, improving stability) where this is proportionate and does not override your rights.

 Where a different lawful basis is required in the future (for example, consent for optional analytics), we will ask you clearly and update this policy.